Official Reunion FAQ

 “How should I prepare for weather?”

-Statistically, this is the driest time of the year, with highs in the mid 70’s & lows in the mid 50’s, perfect for camping.
-But to be safe, check the weather forecast before you depart on the Friday, and pack an umbrella, a raincoat and boots, if needed.
+Statistically, this is Tennessee's driest time of the year, with highs in the mid 70s & lows in the mid 50s.
+Typically, it's perfect for camping but just to be safe, we suggest checking the weather forecast before you depart.
+Packing lightweight layers and a waterproof shell is a safe bet.

 “Can I bring my own BBQ?”

-No disposable BBQs or portable fire pits will be allowed.
-Proper BBQs with legs and covers (suspended off the ground) are permitted.
-There will be designated fire pits around the site for toasting ‘smores, spontaneous songwriter-in-the-round sessions, having late night drinks.
+It depends.
+Disposable BBQs or portable fire pits are NOT permitted.
+Proper BBQs with legs and covers ARE permitted, so long as they are adequately suspended off the ground.
+There will be large designated fire pits around the site for toasting s'mores, hosting spontaneous songwriter-in-the-round sessions, and enjoying late-night drinks.

 “Can we bring our own alcohol?”